Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Acknowledgements

 This independent work marks the 10th anniversary of the author's collaboration with Bing Zhang, originating from their early study on synchrotron-heated nebulae -- a theoretical exploration that predated the discovery of the first FRB-associated PRS.
-The author also acknowledges the helpful discussions with Yue Wu, Chen-Hui Niu, Gabriele Bruni and Rui-Nan Li.
+The author thanks the anonymous referee for providing helpful comments and suggestions and also acknowledges the helpful discussions with Yue Wu, Chen-Hui Niu, Gabriele Bruni, Rui-Nan Li, and Xingyu Shao.
 This work is supported by the National Natural Science Foundation of China (No. 12473047), the National Key Research and Development Program of China (No. 2024YFA1611603) and the Yunnan Key Laboratory of Survey Science (No. 202449CE340002).